A Hybrid Anyon-Otto thermal machine: Discussion

-\paragraph{Conclusions} In summary, we have proposed a four-stroke hybrid anyon Otto cycle based on the 1D anyon Hubbard model which, like its Pauli counterpart, relies on exclusion statistics of anyons to derive work at low temperatures.
+In summary, we have proposed a four-stroke hybrid anyon Otto cycle based on the 1D anyon Hubbard model which, like its Pauli counterpart, relies on exclusion statistics of anyons to derive work at low temperatures.
 In the absence of an explicit interaction among the anyons, we see a monotonous increase in the low temperature work output as the statistical parameter is increased from the bosonic limit to the pseudo-fermionic limit.
 The presence of a finite anyon energy at low temperature leads to the emergence of an inverse accelerator mode of the cycle, which is prohibited by the second law in a regular Otto cycle.
 When finite but weak interactions are introduced, and at half or higher filling, the low-temperature work output no longer peaks at the bosonic or pseudo-fermionic limits.
-Instead, it reaches a maximum at an intermediate value of the statistical parameter, thus, demonstrating that in the interacting regime, anyonic statistics can be harnessed to achieve greater work extraction than is possible with either bosonic or fermionic statistics alone.
+Instead, it reaches a maximum at an intermediate value of the statistical parameter, thus demonstrating that in the interacting regime, anyonic statistics can be harnessed to achieve greater work extraction than is possible with either bosonic or fermionic statistics alone.
 We reiterate that the inverse accelerator mode does not violate the second law in the HAO cycle; they arise from treating the anyonization stroke - which can be interpreted as a work stroke - as a “heat” source, as clarified in the final discussion.
 By properly incorporating the anyonic contribution and redefining the work, we show that at low temperatures the accelerator mode is replaced by an engine mode.
 This engine mode exhibits maximum efficiency in the anyonic limit at high $\theta$, highlighting the crucial role of anyonic statistics in enhancing cycle performance.
-Finally, we emphasize that the 1D anyon Hubbard model considered in this work has already been realized experimentally and thus the results presented in this work are likely to be experimentally verified in the near future.\\
+Finally, we outline an experimental protocol to verify our results using a similar experimental platform that was used to realize the AHM. \\